kaijieshao/kaijieshao/README.md

 # Hello 👋 👨‍💻

-I'm a developer and entrepreneur who loves building innovative solutions.
-I love exploring new technologies and turning ideas into reality.
+I'm a developer and entrepreneur who loves building innovative solutions and turning ideas into reality.

 ## My Interests